Making a Successful Transition

 Federal law requires an RN to be present in Long Term Care facilities 24/7.
 In Assisted Living and Memory Care Assisted Living, state regulations require an RN or LPN to be available 24/7.
 Independent Living may or may not have medical personnel available.

 Yes.
 Every community requires a lease.
 The leases vary according to each community.
 A transition consultant is able to be with you when reviewing the lease.

 No, usually the entrance fee may or not be refundable.

 All communities offer a type of alert system, including pull cords, pendant necklace or bracelet and motion detectors.

-Yes, you are encouraged to bring personal belongings to make a home like atmosphere.
-It is encouraged to bring personal belongings to make home-like atmosphere.
+Yes, you are encouraged to bring personal belongings to make a home-like atmosphere.
 A transition consultant is able to give insight on furniture choices and placement as they have seen many different approaches to floor plans.
 A transition consultant is able to refer other services specializing in helping people “right size” to their new living home.

 Visiting hours vary.
 Families are usually given entrance codes or a key fob for entry when community is secured.